 - Carry a helmet for your passenger and insist he or she wears it.
 A helmet won’t mess up your date’s hair, and it just might save her life.
 Don’t go without your own helmet so your passenger can have one.
 Make sure you have two helmets.

 - Your passenger should be dressed for riding.
-That means boots, long pants (leathers are best), and preferably long sleeves and a leather jacket.
+That means boots, long pants, and preferably long sleeves and a leather or synthetic jacket.
 There is a reason avid riders wear the “costumes” they wear.
 They are as much about safety as image.

 - It’s important that your passenger is aware of the balancing issues involved in riding a bike.
 Depending on the size of the bike, you may need to communicate with your passenger about leaning one way or another or sitting still at stops.

 - Always obey all traffic laws, and be careful when crossing intersections.
 Don’t assume that a car sees you.

 Safe driving with a passenger on the back takes practice, but it’s a key to enjoyable time on a motorcycle.
 If you are ever in a motorcycle accident, seek immediate medical attention.
 Bike accidents can cause severe injuries, so it’s not time to worry about whether your insurance will cover the trip to the hospital.
 If the accident was not your fault, a good attorney will insure that your medical expenses are covered.